sbadia/puppet-gitlab/README.md

 is a collection of related content that can be used to model the configuration of a discrete service.

-This module is based on the admin guides for [gitlab](https://github.com/gitlabhq/gitlabhq/wiki)
+This module is based on the admin guides for [gitlab](https://github.com/gitlabhq/gitlabhq/wiki), [stable](https://github.com/gitlabhq/gitlabhq/blob/stable/doc/installation.md) version.

 ## Testing with vagrant